-Craigslist is often a first port of call when looking for housing, but it's critical to remember - if it sounds too good to be true, it probably is.
+Zillow and Apartments.com are great places to start to get a feel of the area.
+Homes listed here can be quite competitive to get, so be on the look out!
+There are numerous Facebook groups that are great for finding new apartments or joining existing apartments without some of the hassle of moving into a new place.
+Facebook also has great furniture.
 More experienced grad students often suggest moving into an already established house with students who have lived there for a while.
 As well as good-old word of mouth, it's worth joining the 'Harvard MIT Housing' group on Facebook to have a look out for these.